Gui Haichao: Space career

 When Gui Haichao learned in spring 2018 that the Bureau of Human Spaceflight and the Chinese Astronautics Training Center were looking for civilian payload experts in addition to fighter pilots for the use and expansion phase of the Chinese space station, he got in touch immediately.
 From 2500 candidates accepted after reviewing the application documents, 18 astronauts were accepted after a three-stage selection process completed in September 2020, including four payload experts, one of them Gui Haichao despite his slight myopia.
 Of the four payload experts, Gui Haichao was the only one with a university degree.
 The official swearing-in ceremony for the new selection group took place on 1 October 2020, the Chinese national holiday.
 Gui Haichao, who had previously joined the Chinese Communist Party in July 2020, was now the first civilian taikonaut.

 Shenzhou 16

 Later he was appointed to be a payload specialist on Shenzhou 16 mission in June 2022, thus becoming the first Chinese civilian of Group 3 in space on 30 May 2023.
-He is responsible for the on-orbit operation of space science experimental payloads.
+During the six-month mission, he was responsible for the on-orbit operation of space science experimental payloads.